For details of Richard III’s genetic and genealogical connections, and his burial in Leicester, see my Richard III page.

 As a professional genealogist, I am aware every day of the strong ties which family trees create between we in the present and our ancestors in the past, so it’s entirely natural that the descendants of Richard III’s siblings should feel strongly about the choice of his last resting place.
 I should know, because I’m descended from his brother George, Duke of Clarence.
 If we don’t stand up for our ancestral uncle, and encourage others to do likewise, who else will?
 Leave Leicester for King Lear.
 York Minster seems an entirely fitting last resting place for Richard III, that other ‘son of York’.

 The final court ruling went against the alliance: it did not rule that Richard III should be buried Leicester, but simply that it say no reason to interfere with the original agreement authorising the archaeological dig, which had stipulated that, if the King’s bones were found, they should be buried in Leicester Cathedral.
-So there it is: Richard was slain at Bosworth, he has lain beneath the earth in nearby Leicester ever since, and will be re-interred there in 2015.
+So there it was: Richard was slain at Bosworth, he has lain beneath the earth in nearby Leicester ever since, and was re-buried there in 2015.
 I went along – see my Richard III page for details.

 It was an interesting case, though.
 Many bones of ancestors are exhumed by archaeologists and in the course of new building work ever year, and now DNA testing means that many more of them can be identified, and living relatives will find themselves drawn into similar quandaries over what should be done with them.
 Our relationship with our dead ancestors seems set to become more personal than ever before.